How to Track Keywords on Reddit Without Getting Banned

 The safe keyword tracking workflow

 The goal isn't to stop tracking keywords.
 Keywords are how you find the right conversations.
-The goal is to build a workflow between "keyword alert received" and "reply posted" that keeps you safe.
+The goal is to build a workflow between "a relevant thread surfaces" and "you decide whether to reply" that keeps you safe.
+Prowlo is read-only — it surfaces and ranks the conversations; you read the context and post from your own account, if at all.
 Here are the five steps.

 Step 1: Select keywords strategically